mattrei/aframe-tangram-component/README.md

 | getLeafletInstance | | Returns the _Leaflet_ instance to work programmatically with the map. |

 ### Styling
-The Mapzen Tangram are styled within a (set) of YAML files.
+The Mapzen Tangram are styled within a (set) of YAML files or ZIP files.
 See the [Tangram documentation](https://mapzen.com/documentation/tangram/) for details.
+You can also directly load the prefabed styles provided by [Mapzen](https://mapzen.com/documentation/cartography/styles/)

 ### A note on fidelity